-There were 953 branches by the end of 2016, and the overall number of inhabitants per bank branch was about 5,500.
-As more and more people are using banking services online, the number of branches has decreased significantly over several years.
-Mobile payment solutions have also been well received by Norwegian households and are becoming increasingly popular.
+As more and more people are using banking services online, the number of physical branches has decreased significantly over several years.
+Mobile payment solutions have been well received by Norwegian households and are becoming increasingly popular.
 More digital banking has given the banking sector large productivity gains and hence lower costs.
-In 2016, the cost/income ratio continued to decline and ended up at 45% for all Norwegian banks.
+In 2020, the cost/income ratio in Norwegian banks were on average 44.6%.

 The most important sources of funding are deposits and covered bonds.
 Large banks have a considerably larger share of market-based, international funding than smaller banks, which base their operations largely on depository funding.
 Bank deposits are guaranteed by the Norwegian deposit guarantee scheme and have thus proven to be a stable source of funding, also during the financial crisis.
 The guarantee provided by the Banks’ Guarantee Fund covers up to NOK 2 million (approx. €200,000) per depositor per bank but may be changed in the future to the equivalent of €100,000 to be aligned with the EU.
 The deposit-to-loan ratio (deposits as a share of gross loans to customers) for Norwegian parent banks was 98% at year-end 2020.
 The high level is due to the transfer of mortgages to separate credit institutions (with the purpose of issuing covered bonds).
 By including these loans, the deposit-to-loan ratio was 59%.
 Deposits from customers increased by 10.2% in 2020.

 Given the VAT exemption for financial services a financial tax was implemented in Norway in 2017.
 The tax comprises of two elements.
 The first is a payroll tax of 5% and the second a maintained tax rate at 25 %, i.e. an extra tax of 3 percentage points relative to other corporates (22% tax rate in 2020).